Table of Contents

-Small National/ Regional Banks: $146,000
+Small Domestic Banks: $146,000

 Despite the lower dollar amounts, qualification requirements for loans issued by regional banks and credit unions are strict.
 Business owners working to improve their financial profile may have to consider alternative routes to financing.

-SBA Loans From Large Banks: $59,000
+SBA Loans Issued by Large Banks: $59,000

-Small Banks: $165,000
+SBA Loans Issued by Small Banks: $165,000

-Alternative Lenders: $80,000
+Alternative Lenders: $29,277

 Alternative lenders look at your business’s overall financial health to assess your fundability.

 This means they’re more likely to work with younger, smaller businesses.

 Qualified borrowers with high annual revenues can still receive seven-figure loans, but the interest rates and repayment structure will be different from what large banks offer.

-Average Online Business Loan by Loan Type
+Average Business Loan Amount by Alternative Funding Type

-Business Line of Credit: $22,000
+Business Line of Credit: $17,892

-Merchant Cash Advance: $32,000
+Merchant Cash Advance: $32,084

-Equipment Financing: Up to 100-Percent of Value
+Equipment Financing: Up to 100% of Value

-For example, a qualified borrower applying for $50,000 in commercial truck financing would be given a loan for the full $50,000.
+For example, a qualified borrower applying for $50,000 in commercial truck financing would likely be given a loan for the full $50,000.

 Depending on the equipment’s longevity, however, you could be required to submit a down payment.
 Check with your lender during the application process to learn what you could be on the hook for up front.

-Invoice Financing: Up to 80-Percent of Receivables
+Invoice Financing: Up to 80% of Receivables

-The amount of funding you get, then, will correlate with the value of what’s already owed to you.
+With accounts receivable (or invoice financing), lenders typically give you up to 80% of the outstanding invoices you wish to finance.
+The amount of funding you get correlates with the value of what’s already owed to you.